sweta4b/Emoji-interpreter/README.md

 # Good-Music
     Do you listen music?
 You would find some good recommendations here curated by me, with various genre.

-   * Created by Codesandbox using reactJs, html, css.
+  ## Tech Stack
+   * This app is created using ReactJS, HTML and CSS in CodeSandbox.io IDE.

   ## About
   Explore playlist based on various music genre, timeline ranging from retro to modern.